beenycool/minecraft-plugin/README.md

 6. When running behind Nest's Caddy instance, configure a reverse proxy so the listener is available on your public subdomain.
 The example [`config/caddy/youtube-listener.Caddyfile`](config/caddy/youtube-listener.Caddyfile) targets a listener bound to `127.0.0.1:8081` using the path prefix `/yt-listener`.
-After updating the domain and paths, reload Caddy: `systemctl --user reload caddy`.
+Replace the placeholder domain with your actual host name (without an `http://` prefix) so Caddy can obtain certificates automatically, then reload Caddy: `sudo systemctl reload caddy`.

+> ℹ️ For local development you can temporarily use `http://localhost`, but for public deployments
+> you should rely on Caddy's automatic HTTPS to keep the listener secured.

 The listener now understands the `--http-path-prefix` flag, allowing it to serve multiple paths such as `/yt-listener` and `/yt-listener/events`, which plays nicely with Caddy route matchers.
 In the